noahclark556/encryption-repo/README.md

 To run as executable (exe), execute DoubleEncrypt.exe.

 <b>COMMANDS:</b>
-c - create and upload a new key/crypto e - encrypt using currently uploaded crypto d - decrypt using currently uploaded crypto clear - clear screen exit - exit terminal
+c - create and upload a new key/crypto<br/>
+e - encrypt using currently uploaded crypto<br/>
+d - decrypt using currently uploaded crypto<br/>
+clear - clear screen<br/>
+exit - exit terminal<br/>

 <b>REMARKS:</b>
 If you plan on decrypting a message, DO NOT forget<br/>